 - Receipt and paperwork from renting a car

-- The estimate for vehicle repairs
+- The estimate for property damages and vehicle repairs

 - Parking receipts from doctor’s visits